 Angela cautioned that we need to have two distinct agendas so it is not just a repeat of the same ideas over again.
 Cindy reported that we can work with the GATE committee on dates for the Fall.

-There was a charge to Don Livingston by Cindy Chance to contact the GATE president and seek a solution.
+There was a charge to Don Livingston by Cindi Chance to contact the GATE president and seek a solution.
 We need to keep EPAAC and GEPP together.

 Committee Reports: